 “Five Questions,” Blog interview for The American Craft Council

 I continue to enjoy doing the collaborative series with Chuck Quibell that we call “Mended Turnings.”
 We have won awards and have been exhibited at the Museum of Craft and Folk Art and elsewhere.
 I find responding to Chuck’s beautiful turned wood bowls most gratifying.

 Museum of Craft and Folk Art

 I sold my baskets and woven works at the Museum of Craft and Folk Art since it moved to the new location on Yerba Buena Lane in downtown San Francisco.
 I loved my work as a docent there.
 MOCFA closed December 1, 2012, after 30 years of great exhibits.
 We will all miss this extraordinary San Francisco institution.

 As a Master Member of the prestigious Baulines Craft Guild, I enjoy participating in all of their activities including annual exhibits.

 As a Board Member at Large of the Textile Society of America (TSA), I enjoyed four years of stimulating work with some extraordinary scholars and artists.
 What a wonderful organization.

 Please take a look at the TSA website and consider joining this very important organization that provides an international forum for the exchange and dissemination of information about textiles worldwide, from artistic, cultural, economic, historic, political, social, and technical perspectives.

-The Textile Society of America’s next Symposium will take place in Los Angeles in 2014.
+The Textile Society of America’s next Symposium will take place in Savannah, GA, October 19-23, 2016.